MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-notifications-developing.md

 # Using nonintrusive notifications in the User Interface

 Notifications provide a programmatic way to send nonintrusive information to the User Interface (UI) in the [!INCLUDE[d365fin_web_md](includes/d365fin_web_md.md)].
-Notifications differ from messages initiated by the **Message** method.
+Notifications differ from messages that are initiated by the **Message** method.
 Messages are modal, which means users are typically required to address the message and take some form of corrective action before they continue working.
-On the other hand, notifications are nonmodal.
-Their purpose is to give users information about a current situation, but don't require any immediate action or block users from continuing with their current task.
+Notifications, however, are nonmodal.
+Their purpose is to give users information about a current situation, but they don't require any immediate action or block users from continuing with their current task.
 For example, you could have a notification that a customer's credit limit is exceeded.

 ## Notifications in the UI

 In the UI, notifications appear in the **Notification** bar (similar to validation errors) at the top of the page on which a user is currently working.
 The user can then choose to dismiss the notification, which clears it.
 Or, if actions are defined on notification, the user can choose one of the actions.

 * There can be multiple notifications.
 The notifications appear in chronological order from top to bottom.